VolaxYT/PortalsManager/README.md

 # PortalsCanceller
 Minecraft Plugin 1.8.X to 1.2.X.
-Plugin for cancel all portal creation and cancel nether portal teleporting:
+Plugin for cancel all portal creation and cancel nether portal teleporting

 **Permissions:**